Note: this page describes how to build applications using websockets. If you prefer to use the webhooks API, please visit this page.

 ,error

-]. - Messages from the your server to jambonz will have the following types: [
+]. - Messages from the your application to jambonz will have the following types: [

 ack